asreview/asreview/docs/source/server_configuration.rst

         asreview lab --flask-configfile=<path-to-TOML-config-file>

 A number of the keys in the TOML file are standard Flask parameters.
-The keys that are specific for authenticating ASReview are summarised below:
+The keys that are specific for authenticating ASReview are summarized below:

 - DISABLE_LOGIN: if set to ``false`` the application will start with authentication.
 If the SQLite database does not exist, one will be